 Watch your own choreo and look at what’s going on in between the poses.
 Is there intention?
 Artistry?
 Creativity?
 Or is it more about getting from point A to point B?

 If you train aerial silks, you can practice the exact transitions in the choreo above, or invent your own.
 I offer detailed instruction of the combo above in my extraordinarily useful resource Aerial Silks Online.
-The above is the first of my Choreo Candy series, where I'll be uploading 1-minute choreographies for you to play with.
-There are also tutorials on loads of skills from beginning to advanced.
-You can get 25% your first month, and 7 days free if you sign up by May 31.
+The above is the first of my Choreo Candy series, where I’ll be uploading 1-minute choreographies for you to play with.
+There are also tutorials on more than 100 skills from beginning to advanced.